-Electric grid fuel mix is the assumed fuel mix used for the electricity consumed in the building's location, which is mapped to the balancing authority.
+Electric grid fuel mix is the assumed fuel mix used for the electricity consumed in the building's location, which is mapped to average emissions rates per unit of electricity consumption in the balancing authority.
 The fuel mix assumption is used to select the LCA data for electricity in the location.
-Currently, $[PV]^2$ defaults to Benchmark, assumes the current electricity fuel mix remains constant over time based on the most recent available data, and the selection is hidden from the user.
+Currently, [PV]2 defaults to Benchmark, assumes the current electricity fuel mix remains constant over time based on the most recent available data, and the selection is hidden from the user.
 Two other options that project changes in the electric grid fuel mix will be incorporated in the next release.
-Additional details on the LCA data are discussed in Section 4.5.
+Additional details on the LCA data and zip code - balancing authority mapping are discussed in Section 4.5.

-2.4 Electrical Rate
+2.4.
+Electrical Costs

-The "Electrical Rate" page shown in Figure 2-4 requests the user to input the annual electricity consumption, demand charge, consumption rate (whether net metering or gross metering), production rate, and photovoltaic grid connection fee.
-Additionally, the user can view or edit the assumed electricity price escalation rates.
+The "Electrical Costs" page shown in Figure 2-4 requests the user to input the annual electricity consumption and pricing information.
+If the user does not know their annual electricity consumption, it is assumed to equal the initial annual production of the solar PV system provided on the "Solar PV System" page.
+The default pricing information assumes an average electricity price and provides a default value based on the location (currently state level data from 2021).
+The user can modify this average electricity price or use an advanced electricity price structure that includes options for a demand charge / monthly flat rate charge, electricity price per unit of consumption, whether there is net metering or gross metering (feed-in-tariff or FiT), excess generation/FiT unit price, and photovoltaic grid connection fee / standby charge.
+In the case that the advanced electricity price structure is not selected, the excess generation/FiT unit price is set equal to the average electricity price.
+Additionally, the user can view or edit the assumed utility electricity price escalation rates under the advanced option.
 These values are used to calculate the electricity costs and savings over the study period.
 Each of these parameters is defined in Table 2-2.
 Default values are provided for users if they are uncertain what value to input.